 Accessibility Resources

-- ASERL Accessibility Policy Catalog – This resource contains links to accessibility policies and statements from ASERL libraries.
+The ASERL Accessibility Information Catalog is a resource that contains links to accessibility policies and statements from ASERL libraries.
 If you have updates or corrections for this resource, provide feedback using our form.

-- ASERL Accessibility Water Cooler – The Accessibility Interest Group is excited to begin offering an opportunity for discussion of accessibility issues in the ASERL community.
-Our first call on licensing eresources happened in 2022 and we look forward to planning additional calls in 2023.
+The ASERL Accessibility Water Cooler is an online opportunity for discussion of accessibility issues in the ASERL community.
 If you have ideas or topics for future community calls, let us know on our feedback form.

-- ASERL Accessibility Working Groups – ASERL currently has two small working groups that discuss accessibility topics and work on small projects.
-Our current groups focus on two topics: Campus Collaborations, Policy, & Advocacy and Library Spaces.
-If you think you might be interested in joining one of these groups or starting a small working group on another accessibility topic, reach out to any of the Leadership Team members listed above.
+The ASERL Accessibility Working Group -is small working group that discusses accessibility topics and works on small projects.
+If you think you might be interested in joining this groups or starting a small group to work on an accessibility project, reach out to any of the Leadership Team members listed above.

 What's new in ASERL's Accessibility Interest Group?